DKeAlvaro/DKeAlvaro.github.io/notes/Year_1/Q1/Data_Analysis_&_Learning_Methods/first_lecture/first_lecture.md

 > **Exam date:** *5 November 2025, 13:30 -16:30*

 ## Lecture content
-Q: Whats the difference between *Data Science & AI* and *AI & Eng.
-Systems* Masters?
+Q: Whats the difference between the *Data Science & AI and AI & Eng.
+Systems Masters?
 A: This is the answer

 Q: What is data?